-Those members present at the annual meeting or a special meeting of the Association shall constitute a quorum for the purpose of conducting business.
+Those members participating, whether in person or virtually, at the annual meeting or a special meeting of the Association shall constitute a quorum for the purpose of conducting business.

 E. Voting:

 A majority of the votes of the members constituting a quorum shall be sufficient to transact business unless a greater number of votes are required by law, the Certificate of Incorporation, or these Bylaws with respect to some specified action.